AgMarwanAg/portfolio-website/README.md

-# Modern Developer Portfolio
+# Abdulghani Al-Sanaani - Flutter Developer Portfolio

-A responsive portfolio website with a dark theme featuring glassmorphism design.
-Built with HTML5, CSS3, and vanilla JavaScript.
+A responsive portfolio website showcasing my skills and projects as a Flutter mobile application developer.
+Built with HTML5, CSS3, and vanilla JavaScript with a modern dark theme featuring glassmorphism design.

 ## Features

 - Dark color scheme with predominantly black backgrounds
 - Glassmorphism effects throughout (semi-transparent elements with backdrop blur)
-- Primary accent color: #9da3b9 for highlights, buttons, and accents
+- Primary accent color: #00B4D8 (Blue) for highlights, buttons, and accents
 - Smooth animations and transitions
 - Modern, clean typography
 - Responsive design for all devices